 Intevac encourages members of the Board of Directors to attend the annual meeting of stockholders, but does not have a policy requiring attendance.
-Mr. Fairbairn, Mr. Pond, Mr. Dury, and Dr. Yang attended Intevac's 2009 annual meeting of stockholders.
+Four directors, Mr. Fairbairn, Mr. Pond, Mr. Dury and Mr. Hill, attended Intevac's 2007 annual meeting of stockholders.